 - Inability to tell when the bladder is full

-Medications may help manage your symptoms.
-Your doctor may recommend:
+Medicines may help manage your symptoms.
+Your health care provider may suggest:

 - Medicines that relax the bladder (oxybutynin, tolterodine, or propantheline)

 - Medicines that make certain nerves more active (bethanechol)

 - Botulinum toxin

 - Anti-epileptic drugs

 Your provider may refer you to someone who has been trained to help people manage bladder problems.